tokuhirom/mprofile-python/README.md

 I don't want to install DBI/DBD::mysql and dependent modules for the server.

+## FAQ

+### How do I install these scripts to servers, that protected by firewall?

+Clone this repo and run following command on your OSX machine.

+    > shar mp* | pbcopy

+Then, paste it on the terminal, that connected to remote server.

 ## LICENSE

 Python version's copyright notice is here: